Closeup of a hand installing a Rockwool insulation batt on top of a brick wall

 Impact noise is caused by something hitting another object.
 Examples include footsteps and slamming doors.

-Impact noises are harder to mitigate because the vibrations are initiated by the movement of the building fabric itself.
+Impact noises are harder to mitigate because the movement of the building fabric itself initiates the vibrations.

 A heavy boot slamming into a wooden floor will impart more energy into the materials in the floor than someone talking.
 Therefore, you would hear such an impact more clearly through the ceiling than voices from that same room.